scalafx/scalafx.github.io/_docs/index.md

 This may seem like an insignificant point… Type safety is something that Java developers have always had (and often take for granted), and developers in other scripting languages live without (and unknowingly suffer with runtime errors as a result).
 However, it is a critical feature if you are developing applications that cannot have unexpected runtime errors and bugs after deployment.

-A good compiler will be able to pick up many common coding mistakes through comparison of expected and actual types, and a great compiler (like Scala) will automatically infer types for you so you don’t have to tediouisly repeat them throughout your code.
+A good compiler will be able to pick up many common coding mistakes through comparison of expected and actual types, and a great compiler (like Scala) will automatically infer types for you so you don’t have to tediously repeat them throughout your code.

 ScalaFX gets the best of both worlds with a scripting-like DSL syntax where you can rarely have to explicitly type objects, with the strong type-safety of the Scala compiler that will infer and check the types of every expression and API call.
 This means less time spent debugging weird code bugs and misspellings, and higher quality code right out of the gate!